freifunk-berlin/meta/Hardware-orders.md

 #### Next steps

 Once a week the issues are reviewed by the [Stadtfunk-Team](#stadtfunk-team).
 Some requests can be fulfilled directly because the products are in [stock](/Hardware-stock.md).
 New purchases are not made every week, but rather multiple orders are attempted to be placed together.
 Additionally, it is dependent on vendor availability and delivery capabilities.
-The current state of the process is commented in the issues and represented by the [labels](https://github.com/freifunk-berlin/meta/labels) in the issue:
+The current state of the process is commented in the issues.

-- Accepted
-- Rejected
-- Need for discussion
-- Completed

 #### Issue